ramensoftware/windows-11-start-menu-styling-guide/Themes/NoRecommendedSection/README.md

 ![Screenshot](screenshot.png)

+A simple theme which just removes the "Recommended" section from the start menu.

+## Theme selection

+The theme is integrated into the mod, and can be simply selected from the mod's
+settings:

+* Open the Windows 11 Start Menu Styler mod in Windhawk.
+* Go to the "Settings" tab.
+* Select the theme and save the settings.

-## Installation
+## Manual installation

-The easiest way to install this theme is to import its mod settings.
+The theme styles can also be imported manually.
 To do that, follow these steps:

 * Open the Windows 11 Start Menu Styler mod in Windhawk.
 * Go to the "Advanced" tab.